-The Kansas Motorcycle Museum located in Marquette houses more than 100 vintage and rare motorcycles.
-The museum is a tribute to the 50 year career of legendary racer, Stan Engdahl.
+The Kansas Motorcycle Museum, located in Marquette, houses more than 100 vintage and rare motorcycles.
+The museum is a tribute to the 50-year career of the legendary racer Stan Engdahl.
 You can also catch all of Kansas' premiere motorcycle museums on our Motorcycle Museum Tour.

 Yesterday’s Motorcycle Museum

 Topeka’s Historic Harley Davidson is world-renowned for its restoration work on classic motorcycles.
 Owners travel worldwide to have their classic bikes restored at the shop.
 The shop also houses Yesterday’s Motorcycle Museum, a collection of 30 vintage and rare Harley Davidson motorcycles.
 Come hungry and visit Henry’s Grill inside the shop for some great BBQ.
 Topeka Historic Harley Davidson also houses the Evel Knievel Museum, featuring the world’s largest collection of Evel Knievel memorabilia making a stop at the shop a two-for-one biker history stop.
 Round out your stop with a visit to the world’s oldest motorcycle down the street at Kickstart Saloon.

 See 30 different and rare Harley-Davidsons, along with many pictures, tools, and collectibles displaying the store's history, as…

 Henry's Grill is inside the Topeka Harley Davidson shop.
 They serve smoked sandwiches and homemade side for lunch and breakfast on…

 Evel Knievel's authentic performance leathers, jump bikes and memorabilia are housed in a permanent museum at the Historic…